POPULAR SERVICES

 Amarillo City Council meetings and agendas can be viewed using the CivicClerk link below.

-In recognition of the Fourth of July holiday – Independence Day – the City of Amarillo (COA) offices will be closed Friday (July 4).
-The COA service schedule for the week of July 4: The schedule for Solid Waste services: Ross Rogers and Comanche Trail Golf Complexes will have normal hours of operation.
-For more information contact City of Amarillo Media Relations Manager Dave Henry at 806-378-5219 or by email at david.henry@amarillo.gov.
+In observance of Memorial Day (May 25), City of Amarillo (COA) offices will be closed Monday (May 25).
+The COA service schedule for the week of Memorial Day: The schedule for Solid Waste services: Ross Rogers and Comanche Trail Golf Complexes will have normal hours of operation.

 OPEN-SPACES NEWSLETTER